 Go where the action is for compelling candid photography.

 More people means more possibilities.
 For this reason, places that are bustling with activity tend to be better for candid photos.
 Markets, train stations, and parties are all excellent places for candid photography.
 Even small towns and villages have places where people congregate at certain times of day.

 Besides giving you more options, a busy place will make it easier for you to blend in.
 With so much going on, you’ll be able to walk around with your camera without drawing notice.
 The crowd acts as a kind of “camouflage,” allowing you to capture genuine moments rather than suspicious or embarrassed looks.

-Look for people who are lost in thought or absorbed in an activity.
+Look for people lost in thought or absorbed in an activity.

 If you can’t blend in, you can still find people who simply aren’t paying attention.
 Whether they’re looking at their phone or thinking deeply about something, they wouldn’t notice you even if you were standing a few steps away.
-This absent-mindedness gives you plenty of time to compose your photo and get a nice shot.
+Because of this, you can use their absent-mindedness and compose your photo to get a nice shot.

 In some types of photography, like landscapes or long exposures, the title can be an afterthought.
 In candid photography, though, the title can be crucial for understanding and interpreting the photo.
 Not all candid shots need a thoughtful title, but if it’s unclear what’s happening or what you’re photographing, select your title carefully.
-It’s an opportunity to give your photo more meaning and, perhaps, make your viewers smile.
+As a result, you can give your photo more meaning and, perhaps, make your viewers smile.